Arkansas Hourly Paycheck Calculator

 2015ACS 1-year

 FICA is federal and applies in Arkansas: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+When wages exceed the federal threshold, Additional Medicare tax is withheld from employees (no employer match).
+Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages if plan rules allow.

 50-word description: Some U.S. municipalities levy wage or income taxes.
-Arkansas does not require employee local wage taxes (e.g., Little Rock, Fayetteville, Fort Smith do not withhold a city income tax from employees).
+Arkansas does not impose employee local wage taxes (for example, Little Rock, Fayetteville, and Fort Smith do not withhold a city income tax from employees).
 Employers may owe separate city business or privilege taxes.
-Verify local rules for multistate employees before payroll or estimates.
+Verify local payroll rules when employees work across states or municipalities.

 City Employee Local Income Tax?
 Typical Rate Notes